Influential Woman · Education

 05What values are most important to you in your work and personal life?

 I'd say honesty is one of the most important ones.
 Being consistent in all things - with your word, be consistent, your actions, your behaviors.
 Because when you start changing up on people and situations, it doesn't look right.
-Your integrity is all you got.
+Your integrity is all have at the end of the day.
 So I'm very conscious of the words and the language that I choose to use.
 That's valuable to me.
 Family's valuable to me.
 My health, my faith - all of those things mean a lot.
+Being considerate, being kind, those things cost us nothing, but mean so very much.
+And Effort above all else, never allowing yourself to get too comfortable, because growth takes place in the pain of progress.

 Join Influential Women and start making an impact.
 Register now.